rh45-one/StudyLib-Downloader/README.md

 # StudyLib Downloader

 A tool that helps you download documents from StudyLib websites for educational purposes only.
-Available as both a browser extension and a bash script.
+Available as a browser extension, Tampermonkey script, and a bash script.
 Please respect copyright laws and the terms of service of StudyLib.

 ![StudyLib Downloader](./images/popup-screenshot.png)